The Community Foundation works for the benefit of the Mahoning Valley, while continually encouraging collaborative community efforts.

-The Community Foundation has provided grants in excess of $20 million to more than 430 charitable and educational institutions.
-Currently, the Foundation holds over $21 million in assets, with an additional $35 million in supporting organizations.
-The Foundation also provides investment management, grantmaking, and administrative services to over 100 donors and agencies.
+The Community Foundation has provided grants in excess of $23.5 million to hundreds of charitable and educational institutions.
+Currently, the Foundation holds over $30 million in assets, with an additional $34 million in supporting organizations.
+The Foundation provides investment management, grantmaking, and administrative services to over 135 donors and agencies.

 A Higher Standard

-The National Standards Seal by our name indicates official confirmation from the Council on Foundations that we have met the most rigorous standards in philanthropy.
-It affirms our commitment to financial security, transparency and accountability.
+The National Standards Seal on our page indicates official confirmation from the Council on Foundations that we have met the most rigorous standards in philanthropy.
+It affirms our commitment to financial security, transparency, and accountability.
 It says our grantmaking includes an open, competitive process designed to address the changing needs of our community.
 The National Standards Seal also confirms our history of honoring donors’ wishes—to support the arts, cultivate gardens, save endangered species, cure illness, expand literacy, feed children—and support countless other important causes.